 With the full flexibility of the Raspberry Pi CPU, this means more GPIOs and interfaces available compared to the Raspberry Pi board allowing users to design the module into a custom system easier.

-If you want something simple which you can use straight out of the box, the Raspberry Pi 4 and Zero is recommended.
+If you want something simple which you can use straight out of the box, the Raspberry Pi 4 and Zero is recommended instead!

 Interested in the compute module?
 Check out our guide to find out more about it!

-Wonder what is on the board of the Raspberry Pi and their functions?
+Wonder what is on the Raspberry Pi and the functions that it carries?
 Let us look at what is on the Raspberry Pi 4 board:

 1)Micro SD Card Slot